-Edmund Rice Education Australia Flexible Schools Ltd, through the local Principal, meeting these requirements listed above including:
+EREA Flexible Schools Ltd, through the school Principal, meeting these requirements listed above including:

-- This document titled Student Protection Processes for the Edmund Rice Education Australia Flexible Schools Ltd Queensland Region being available online via the school website and in hard copy at the school. - Staff and volunteers at the point of induction will be made aware of the document Student ProtectionProcesses for the Edmund Rice Education Australia Flexible Schools Ltd Queensland Region. - Students and parents/carers are informed of the student protection processes at the point of enrolment and via the school website. - All staff, Board members and volunteers will complete the EREA child protection online training within four weeks of employment or engagement. - All staff and volunteers must complete the EREA online child protection training every two years. - All staff annually are to receive professional development into the student protection processes. - Schools are to report annually to the EREA Flexible Schools Ltd Board on how the processes are being implemented within the school, monitored and oversighted.
+- This document titled Student Protection Processes for the EREA Flexible Schools Ltd Queensland Region being available online via the school website and in hard copy at the school. - Staff and volunteers at the point of induction will be made aware of the document Student Protection Processes for the Edmund Rice Education Australia Flexible Schools Ltd Queensland Region. - Students and parents/carers are informed of the student protection processes at the point of enrolment and via the school website. - All staff, Board members and volunteers will complete the EREA Flexible Schools Ltd child protection online training within four weeks of employment or engagement. - All staff and volunteers must complete the EREA online child protection training every year. - All staff annually are to receive professional development into the student protection processes. - Schools are to report annually to the EREA Flexible Schools Ltd Board on how the processes are being implemented within the school, monitored and oversighted.
 The report needs to be minuted in the Board minutes.